Surgical menopause is the removal of the ovaries, which puts you immediately into menopause.

 There’s also a surgery called a unilateral oophorectomy when only one ovary is removed.

-But a unilateral oophorectomy will not necessarily put you into menopause since you may still have one ovary left.
+But a unilateral oophorectomy should not put you into menopause since you would still have one ovary left (unless previously removed/damaged or congenitally not present).

-Your ovaries are two glands in your pelvis that produce eggs as well as the hormones estrogen and progesterone.
+Your ovaries are two glands in your pelvis that store your eggs as well as the hormones estrogen and progesterone.

-Menopause means the end of your periods because your ovaries stop producing these hormones and sending out eggs to the fallopian tubes.
+Menopause is marked by 1 year after the end of your periods.
+At this time,your ovaries stop producing these essential hormones and releasing eggs monthly.

 And it happens to everyone who ovulates — commonly in their late 40s or early 50s.